 The road from coding to starting a business

 I’ve built many tech products in my career, but only one physical one: Meeting Warm Up, a team-building game designed to improve team dynamics and encourage collaboration.
+Let me tell you a bit more about my amazing product, which earned both “Best Seller” and “Amazon Recommends” badges.

 In 2021, after years of helping clients set up their own eCommerce platforms to sell their products, I figured it was time to launch something myself, to truly understand the real challenges they were facing.
-So I asked a friend, who’s the COO of a successful tech company, what advice he’d give to someone wanting to start their own business and sell their own products.

 After requesting loads of quotes and product samples, I found a company in China that could deliver the quality I was after at the right price.
 I had to learn fast: regulations, supplier negotiations, IP, contracts, imports, logistics and sales.
 Once the product was ready, I shipped it from China to 10 Amazon fulfilment centres across the UK and managed to automate the whole supply chain using Amazon Seller.
 I also put together a pricing strategy, launched a website and an online campaign across LinkedIn, Twitter and Instagram, and became a black belt in Amazon’s keyword bidding game (gamification at its finest).
-I was completely out of my comfort zone, working 18-hour days and loving every second of it.

 Subscription model vs One-off sales